SalomePlatform/sat/doc/src/usage_of_sat.rst

     ./sat package SALOME-9.4.0 -b

-All the build is done in the *application directory*, which is parameted by the sat configuration variable *$APPLICATION.workdir*.
-In the above example t corresponds to *.../SALOME-9.4.0-CO7*.
+All the build is done in the *application directory*, which is parametered by the sat configuration variable *$APPLICATION.workdir*.
+In the above example this directory corresponds to *.../SALOME-9.4.0-CO7*.
-**sat** can only build application provided by the projects that have been loaded in sat with *sat init* command.
-These available applications are lister by *sat config -l* command.
+SAT can only build applications provided by the projects that have been loaded with *sat init* command.
+The available applications are listed by *sat config -l* command.

 Partial recompilation of a packaged application
 ===============================================

-Getting all the sources and compile everything is a long process.
+Getting all the sources and compile everything is often a long process.
-The following use case has proven to be convenient for fast usage.
+The following use case has proven to be convenient for fast usage!
-It consists to get the application through a sat package containing the binaries and sat.
+It consists to get the application through a sat package containing the binaries, the sources and SAT.
-This allows using directly the application (the binary part).
+This allows using directly the application after the detar (the binary part).
-And later, if required, it is possible to add a module, or modify and recompile one.
+And later, if required, it is possible to add a module, or modify some source code and recompile only what was added or modified.

 .. code-block:: bash